-ASL & spoken English LSQ & spoken French Chinese & CSL
+ASL & spoken English ASL & spoken Spanish JSL & spoken Japanese still going strong

-- "Signing delays talking." - 'Deaf kids should only learn one language at a time." (either-or thinking) - 'Learning more than one language causes language confusion.' - "You don't need to sign because your kid's technology is so advanced." - "If you don't sign fluently in the early years, your kid can't learn sign language." - 'If you sign and talk, your child won't develop a full language.'
+- "Signing delays talking." - 'Deaf kids should only learn one language at a time." (either-or thinking) - 'Learning more than one language causes language confusion.' - "You don't need to sign because your kid's technology is so advanced." - "If you don't sign fluently in the early years, your kid can't learn sign language." - 'If you sign and talk, your child won't develop a full language."